Shipwrecks

 I explain how I found it, and the legends about the family of the sword.

-I tell him about the messages from the Bizra to Botzar, the sisters, and finally to me, and how they all speak of peace and desruction.
+I tell him about the messages from the Bizra to Botzar, the sisters, and finally to me, and how they all speak of peace and destruction.

 “How can the sword be used for peace, Yagrin?” he asks.

-“And what sort of destruction would be acceptable to the Bizra.”
+“What sort of destruction would be acceptable to the Bizra?”

 “The end of war,” says Makish.